Pre-furbished Inventory

 Silvertone was Sears Roebuck's house brand of electronics in the radio and television age.
 The cabinet is an absolute masterpiece of Art Deco styling and craftsmanship.
 Those dramatic rounded cylindrical side towers flanking the central chassis create a powerful architectural presence that's pure late-1930s streamline moderne design.

 While it definitely needs some TLC, it has upcycling potential for a cat or small dog bed.
+Heavyrehab needed, could be stained dark or could be painted.
 The measurements are 22 in.
 W, 16 in.
 D and 39 in.
 H. Reference #024 when you fill out the custom order form.

 #027 AVAILABLE FOR CUSTOM ORDER